 All operations to load and store the design to disk are located in the menu File.
 Most of the items are self-explaining.
-Items need to be explained are:
+Items that need to be explained are:

 The selected file is added to the current drawing.
 Cells will be attached to the cell list.
 If a cell name already exists, the cell is renamed by adding a number.
 Identical cells (name and structure) are not added.
 The existing cell will be used instead.
 File formats storing a single layer, like Gerber, will be added to the current opened cell on the active layer; you must choose the active layer before calling this feature.

 If more than one layout window is opened, the focus is set to another layout window.
 If the current displayed cell exists in the other window, this cell is opened at the same location as the currently displayed layout window.
 In this way this feature can be used to visually compare designs.

 The screen view of the current cell is saved to a file.
 About twenty different graphic formats are supported.
 Some formats may only be available on some platforms (Windows, Mac or Linux) The screenshot graphic is stored in the screen resolution.
 Use the print feature to store a higher resolution or use save as with a graphic format.
 In the last case, the resolution set in the setup dialog is used.